jamesorlando/MEMCM-Update-Cleanup/README.md

 # MEMCM-Update-Cleanup

-See PDF for detailed instructions for setup.
+See PDF for detailed instructions for setup with Status Message Filters in the MEMCM Console.

     Script name: Remove-ExpiredSupersededUpdates
     Author: James Orlando